Daycare Advice for Newbies!!

 * Take care of yourself.
 Ours is a demanding profession.
 Make sure you get enough rest and that your diet is healthy.

 * Try to get outdoors every single day, if possible.

 * Don't shortchange yourself.
 Ask a reasonable salary.
 Call other providers that have advertised in the newspaper to get an idea of the "going rate" for home daycare in your area.
 Charge less as you're starting out if you want, but not *too* much less.

 * Have a contract stating all your policies.
 You can write your own or pull a pre-written contract off the internet.

 * Understand that people will take advantage of you only with your permission.

 * There are bad daycare parents and there are good daycare parents.
 Be as selective as possible.
 Good daycare parents are worth their weight in gold! :-)

-* I have been providing child care for over twenty years and have founded and ran two support groups for childcare providers.
-My best advice to all providers new and experienced is always remeber it is your business and you are the boss.
-Some parents try to get away with alot and take advantage of your time you must from the start let them know it is your business and you are in charge.
+* I have been providing childcare for over twenty years and have founded and ran two support groups for childcare providers.
+My best advice to all providers new and experienced is always remember it is your business and you are the boss.
+Some parents try to get away with a lot and take advantage of your time you must from the start let them know it is your business and you are in charge.

 * One thing I wish I knew when I started was the frustrations I'd be dealing with - with the PARENTS.
 I never anticipated that would be the worst part of this job.

 * I wish that someone would have told me to be firm in my policies.
 ALWAYS!
 That unless I enforced my policies 100% of the time, I would be taken advantage of.
 I also wish someone would have told me to take time off once in a while.
 I got sooooo burnt out the first few years I was doing daycare but once I started actually taking vacation time.... and actually taking off state holidays also, I felt much better.
 We all seem to spend so much time trying to please the parents that we oftentimes forget about our own well-being.
 So those are the things I wish someone would have told me.